Surfer wiped out by monster wave off Maui’s North Shore shares ordeal - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-HAIKU, Hawaii (WSVN) — A surfer who was knocked off his board by a super-sized wave off Hawaii described the encounter as one of the heaviest wipeouts he has ever experienced.
+HAIKU, Hawaii (WSVN) — A surfer who got knocked off his board by a super-sized wave off Hawaii described the encounter as one of the heaviest wipeouts he has ever experienced.

 Dramatic cellphone video showed the moment of impact during the Eddie Aikau Big Wave Invitational at Waimea Bay, Sunday afternoon.